-Determine the purpose of your function - Amazon CloudFront
+Determine function purpose - Amazon CloudFront

 Before you write your function code, determine the purpose of your function.
 Most functions in CloudFront Functions have one of the following purposes.
-For more information, see the topic that corresponds to your function’s purpose.

 Regardless of your function’s purpose, the handler is the entry point for any function.
 It takes a single argument called event, which is passed to the function by CloudFront.
 The event is a JSON object that contains a representation of the HTTP request (and the response, if your function modifies the HTTP response).
-For more information about the structure of the event object, see CloudFront Functions event structure.

 Modify the HTTP request in a viewer request event type